Arbel, P&G Assessment test expert at JobTestPrep.

 In our P&G Assessment PrepPack, you will find more tips and hacks to help you solve the more complicated questions, as well as unlimited Digit Challenge questions with a time limit - just like the real thing.

-The P&G Grid Challenge is a unique spatial reasoning test that measures your short-term memory, cognitive ability, and spatial orientation skills.
+The P&G Grid Challenge is a unique and complex spatial reasoning test that measures your short-term memory, cognitive ability, and spatial orientation skills.

 The P&G PEAK Performance Assessment is a combination of a Situational Judgement Test (SJT) and P&G personality test that helps employers understand your compatibility with Procter and Gamble and your prospective position.
-While it's not timed, P&G candidates generally need about 20 minutes to finish it.
+While it's not timed, P&G candidates generally need about 20 minutes to finish the PEAK performance test.

 In the P&G PEAK Performance Assessment there are two main types of questions:

-Let’s solve an example of a PEAK Performance Assessment question from our Procter and Gamble Assessment PrepPack:
+Let’s solve a situational judgement test multiple choice PEAK Performance Assessment question from our Procter and Gamble Assessment PrepPack:

 You are writing a performance evaluation for Janet, your Team Supervisor.
 Which of the following should you avoid doing during the review?